tidyverse/tidyverse.org/content/blog/air/index.md

 Over 300x faster!

-Out of curiosity, we ran Air over all ~900 R files in base R and it finished in under 2 seconds.
-We didn't try this with styler :)
+Out of curiosity, we also ran Air over all ~900 R files in base R and it finished in under 2 seconds.

+## Wrapping up

+By contributing this formatter to the R community, our objective is threefold:

+-   Vastly improve your enjoyment of writing well-styled R code by removing the chore of editing whitespace.

+-   Reduce friction in collaborative projects by establishing a consistent style once and for all.

+-   Improve the overall readability of R code for the community.

+We hope that Air will prove to be a valuable companion in your daily workflow!

 [^1]: The Shiny team already has a [GitHub Action](https://github.com/rstudio/shiny-workflows/tree/main/format-r-code) to help with this.
 We will likely work on refining this and incorporating it more officially into an Air or r-lib repository.